Table of Contents

 - Step 5.
 Post grades.

 - Log in to Moodle.
-Click the course you'd like to link to Gradescope.
-Then, click the Turn editing on button in the top right corner of your screen.
+Click the course where you'd like to create links to Gradescope.
+Click the Turn editing on button (top right corner).

-- On your course page, click + Add an activity or resource.
-A dialog box will appear.
-In the dialog box, select Gradescope (or the name your institution has given the Gradescope tool) and click Add.
+- On your Moodle course page, click + Add an activity or resource.
+When the dialog box appears, select Gradescope (or your institution's name for Gradescope).
 Name your activity and click Save and return to course.
-It's recommended that you have the word "Gradescope" and your course title somewhere in the activity name.
-If Gradescope wasn't listed as an activity, contact your Moodle administrator.To embed or launch your Gradescope course in a new window: Make sure you're on the course settings page in Moodle > under General, click Show more > Under Launch container, choose how you want your Gradescope course to launch for you and your students (e.g., embedded in Moodle, in a new window, etc).
+It's recommended that you include "Gradescope" in the activity name.
+If Gradescope wasn't listed as an activity, contact your Moodle administrator.To embed or launch your Gradescope course in a new window: Go to the course settings page in Moodle > Under General, click Show more > Under Launch container, choose to have your Gradescope course launch embedded in Moodle or in a new window for you and your students.

 - Back on your Moodle course page, click the Gradescope activity link you just created.
 This will launch Gradescope.
-Once Gradescope launches, you'll see a dialog box with the option to create and link to a new Gradescope course or link to an existing Gradescope course you may have.
-Choose new or existing, and then click Link Course to go to the Gradescope Course Settings page.
-If this is your first Gradescope login with these Moodle credentials, a new Gradescope account will be created for you.
-The username for your Gradescope account is the same email address that's associated with your Moodle account.
+When it launches, you'll see a dialog box with course-linking options.
+Choose to link to a new or existing Gradescope course.
+Then click Link Course.New Gradescope users: At this point, a new Gradescope account will be created for you if you do not already have one associated with the email address (e.g., your school email) that you use in Moodle.

-- On the Gradescope Course Settings page, you can update the course title, description, rubric types, and score bounds.
-Keep in mind that course title and description changes made here will only appear in Gradescope, not in Moodle.
+- Course Settings: If you see Course Settings, your institution is using the older version of the Gradescope tool (LTI 1.0 +API).
+In the Gradescope Course Settings, update the course title, description, rubric types, and score bounds if needed.
+Remember, changes made here will only appear in Gradescope, not in Moodle.
+Click Update Course when you're finished.

 Syncing your roster

-- From your Gradescope Course Dashboard, click Roster in the left sidebar to get to your roster page.
-On your Roster page in Gradescope, click the Sync Moodle Roster button.
-A dialog box will appear explaining how accounts will be synced.
-All names, emails, IDs, and section names will be auto-synced from Moodle.
-All user roles will be synced depending on how your institution initially configured your Gradescope integration.
+- A dialog box will appear explaining how accounts will be synced.
+All names, emails, and student IDs will be auto-synced from Moodle.
+All user roles will be synced depending on how your institution configured your Gradescope integration.
+If you're using the latest version of the Gradescope tool, sections will not auto-sync.
+However, you can manually add the sections to your Gradescope roster if needed.

 - By default, Gradescope will email users to say that they've been added to the course.
 If you don't want users to be notified, uncheck "Let new users know that they were added to the course" in the dialog box.

 - Click Sync Roster.
 If students add/drop in Moodle, be sure to re-sync the roster.
 Existing submissions/grades for dropped students will be preserved.
 See the Adding Students and Staff article for more tips.
-If you have any roster-syncing issues, contact firstname.lastname@example.org.To change section names: After syncing, click Download Roster (bottom of Gradescope Roster page) > Update section values on the CSV file > Click Add Students or Staff > Upload the CSV back to Gradescope.
+If you have any roster-syncing issues, see the Troubleshooting section or contact email@example.com.To change section names: After syncing, click Download Roster (bottom of Gradescope Roster page) > Update section values on the CSV file > Click Add Students or Staff > Upload the CSV back to Gradescope.
 Moodle linking and any existing submissions and grades will be preserved as long as emails stay the same.
-Please note that if you re-sync your roster, you will lose any customized section names you added.
+Please note that if you are using the older version of the integration (LTI 1.0+API) and re-sync your roster, you will lose any customized section names you added.

 - With your assignment open in Gradescope, expand the left sidebar (if it isn't already) and click Grade Submissions to start grading.